emdgroup/baybe/docs/userguide/envvars.md

   on/off (default is `True`).
 - `BAYBE_TELEMETRY_VPN_CHECK_TIMEOUT`: The timeout in seconds for the check whether the endpoint URL is reachable.
 - `BAYBE_TELEMETRY_USERNAME`: The name of the user executing BayBE code.
-Defaults to an irreversible hash of the username according to the OS.
+Defaults to a truncated hash of the username according to the OS.
 - `BAYBE_TELEMETRY_HOSTNAME`: The name of the machine executing BayBE code.
-Defaults to an irreversible hash of the machine name.
+Defaults to a truncated hash of the machine name.

 ```{admonition} Uninstalling Internet Packages
 :class: important